cdcarter/public-metrics/README.md

 * "see more" links on Metric_Result__c and Public_Metrics__mdt to inform the pretty dash
 * Class name style guide.
 * use report developer name instead of ID so that you can deploy the metadata and not change IDs
+* URL Parameter filtering for public dashboard (think DDP)
+* allow just one metric to be requested by shortname in API
+* see if the API json can be prettier
+* how could this or a similar technique be used to display lists of objects (e.g. a member directory)
+* how to automate the sites setup